 Character Filibuster: There is something in the air of the Glen Oak Parsonage that prevents people who live there too long from Ever.
 Shutting.
 Up.

 Double Standard: In the Season 9 opener, Ruthie pulls down the pants of a male friend in school when he won't give her a ride to school and also pay attention to her.
 She refuses to apologize, and Annie won't hear of her being punished for it, instead speaking of the kind of loose pants he was wearing and the favor he wouldn't do.
-One can only imagine the fate of a boy who did anything similar to a girl.

 Everybody Hates Mathematics: There was an episode which involved Annie and Mary breaking down and crying about how much they hated math.